Lifestyle

 What Is Independent Living?

 Independent living facilities are essentially large retirement communities that offer assistance when needed.
 They’re ideal for seniors who can care for themselves but may need a helping hand every once in a while.
+Independence is crucial for so many seniors, especially as they try and hold onto their old life.
+However, with changes to their body, being completely alone can cause issues like the risk of falling.
+Luckily they can achieve fall prevention through balance exercises, but they will need assistance to keep themselves going, which is where these specific facilities come in.

 These communities are often built like apartment complexes and offer units for rent.
 They also have amenities such as a clubhouse, swimming pool, dog park, and some may even have a small golf course.
 Independent living provides seniors with the freedom and flexibility to do whatever they want, whether that be to go down to the club center, participate in golf, or simply stay in and watch TV.

 However, independent living also provides some assistance for residents, such as weekly housekeeping and laundry services.
 Some even provide snacks and full meals for the residents.
+For seniors looking for a bit more personalized care, services offered through a consumer directed Services network can be a valuable resource, allowing them to receive tailored support while maintaining their independence.

 What Is Assisted Living?